Loading

 Other changes other Grouped by area

-Breaking changes breaking-change Expandable dropdowns
+Breaking changes breaking-change Flattened bullets by default; expandable dropdowns with :dropdowns:

-Known issues known-issue Expandable dropdowns
+Known issues known-issue Flattened bullets by default; expandable dropdowns with :dropdowns:

 Sections with no entries of that type are omitted from the output.